Event Listeners for Statamic

 php artisan make:listener SavePostsToJson

-In our example, we want to create a JSON file that will keep the title, categories and tags of all posts.
-We need to create an event listener that will refresh the JSON data.
-Whenever we add a new post (save entry), the event EntrySaved will be called.
-Then, we can use the data of that entry to do some stuff that we might need.
-This is an overview of what you get after you create the listener:
+In our example, we want to create a JSON file that stores the title, categories, and tags of all posts.
+We need to create an event listener that will refresh the JSON data whenever we add a new post.
+When we save an entry, the event EntrySaved is triggered.
+Then, we can use the data from that entry to do things we need.
+Here’s what you get after creating the listener:

 use Statamic\Events\EntrySaved;